Indigenous history, culture cut from South Dakota standards

 The revised preface states: “The founders of our nation emphasized the important role education played in equipping people for the knowledgeable practice of their responsibilities and the respectful enjoyment of their liberties, realizing the common good, and understanding other points of view and cultural beliefs are all equally protected.”

-The department will hold public hearings on the proposed standards throughout the school year, and the Board of Education Standards will adopt the final standards in the spring.
+The department will hold public hearings on the proposed standards throughout the school year, and the Board of Education Standards will adopt the final standards in March.
 The standards are widely followed by school districts but are not mandatory.

 Harens predicted the revisions from the Department of Education would stoke divisions at school boards across the state as they wade through a wider political debate on how history and racism are taught.